-You have a sharpening rod which is slightly curved on one side and flat on the other side.
+A sharpening rod is slightly curved on one side and flat on the other side.

-You need the emery rubber to help you cleaning up the tool before you start sharpening it.
+You need the emery rubber to help you clean up the tool before you start sharpening it.

 Now you can choose between two sharpening methods.
-On the one hand the sharpening stone.
-The classic and most widespread method.
-I advise you the oil stone for scissors and grafting knives.
+On the one hand there is the sharpening stone.
+This is the classic and most widespread method.
+I recommend the oil stone for scissors and grafting knives.